CSBSJU/CSCI-239/assignments/sets-in-haskell.md

 module, and the keyword `where`.
 Everything after this in the file defines the exported items in Haskell code.

-Now compare this to the file `TestCode.lhs`.
+Now compare this to the file `TestCode.hs`.
 This file is also a module definition, as you can see from the first Haskell code.
 The `TestCode` module, however, doesn't export anything, because it doesn't implement anything that's likely to be of use anywhere else.
 It does import the `StarterCode` module, and